-When deploying Air Motion, it is important to consider the speakers' vertical position to maximise coverage in the vertical axis.
+When deploying Tri Motion it's important to consider the speakers vertical position to maximise coverage in the vertical axis.
 Horizontal loudspeaker dispersion figures dictate the coverage of the loudspeaker, left to right, to the -3 dB points.
 The same can be said for the vertical dispersion figure, but when applied to a listening area, this figure dictates the audience area coverage front to back.

-Vertical dispersion is often overlooked or not assessed properly, resulting in inefficiently deployed loudspeaker systems that require more fill loudspeakers than are necessary to achieve required coverage.
-Following are some basic guidelines when considering the vertical position of your Air Motion loudspeaker.
+Vertical dispersion is often overlooked or not assessed properly resulting in inefficiently deployed loudspeaker systems that require more fill loudspeakers than is necessary to achieve required coverage.
+Following are some basic guidelines when considering the vertical position of your Tri Motion loudspeaker.